ge-roy/snx-vpn-emulator/README.md

 \
 <img src="assets/images/sve_conf.png" width="60%" height="">

+### Usage

+- `sve -h` to see a help;
+- `sve -gc` to get a config file path;
+- `sve -c <connection_name>` to create/start VM with SNX connection inside and connect to it.
+\
+   macOS users can change app association for .command files (press `command + i` on a file and select new default app in "Open with" menu) so each connection will be opened in your favorite terminal emulator.

 ### Summary

 > If using your own linux image, make sure its hostname contains `vpn-snx` substring (in most distros edit _/etc/hostname_).
-> Change login credentials in conf.ini file if needed (use `sve -gc` to get config path).
+> Change login credentials in conf.ini file if needed.

 > stoken cli tool should be configured in a way to use one password for token decryption and PIN.